pingcap/docs-cn/pd-configuration-file.md

 >
 > If you have upgraded your cluster from a TiDB 4.0 version to the current version, the behavior of `flow-round-by-digit` after the upgrading and the behavior of `trace-region-flow` before the upgrading are consistent by default.
 This means that if the value of `trace-region-flow` is false before the upgrading, the value of `flow-round-by-digit` after the upgrading is 127; if the value of `trace-region-flow` is `true` before the upgrading, the value of `flow-round-by-digit` after the upgrading is `3`.

+### `min-resolved-ts-persistence-interval` <span class="version-mark">New in v6.0.0</span>

++ Determines the interval at which the minimum resolved timestamp is persistent to the PD.
+If this value is set to `0`, it means that the persistence is disabled.
++ Default value: Before v6.3.0, the default value is `"0s"`.
+Starting from v6.3.0, the default value is `"1s"`, which is the smallest positive value.
++ Minimum value: `0`
++ Unit: second

+> **Note:**
+>
+> For clusters upgraded from v6.0.0~v6.2.0, the default value of `min-resolved-ts-persistence-interval` does not change after the upgrade, which means that it will remain `"0s"`.
+To enable this feature, you need to manually change the value of this configuration item.

 ## security

 Configuration items related to security